We all know that long term weight loss is facilitate by creating a calorie deficit.

 In this respect, “eat less, move more” is correct, albeit somewhat simplistic in description.

 One of the many reasons it can be perceived as simplistic is that “calories in vs calories out” are often seen as two completely independent variables.
 Do you want to lose weight?
 Ok, then you can either eat less, move more or both.

 Move more?
 Commonly this looks like cranking up the exercise volume.

-How many people do you know who want to lose weight so they immediately start doing hours of aerobic training in hope of rapid results?
+How many people do you know who want to lose weight so they immediately start doing hours of cardio in hope of rapid results?

-Unfortunately, aerobic exercise in isolation often doesn’t yield the weight loss results many people anticipate.
+Unfortunately, cardio in isolation often doesn’t yield the weight loss results many people anticipate.

 Why is this?
 If it is about calories in vs calories out, increasing the amount of calories you burn should reliably act as a catalyst for weight loss.

-Well, this is where compensatory behaviours come in.
-Increasing the volume of aerobic exercise (and therefore increasing the ‘calories out’ portion of the equation) frequently has a knock-on effect elsewhere.
+Well, this is where compensatory behaviors come in.
+Increasing the volume of cardio (and therefore increasing the ‘calories out’ portion of the equation) frequently has a knock-on effect elsewhere.